jasmeeetSingh/TQL/README.md

 ## The Models Behind TQL

-TQL relies on two seperate workflows to perform its magic.
+TQL relies on two separate workflows to perform its magic.
 These include:

 - **Mapping Logic**: To understand the structure and relationships within the data.
 - **SQL Generation**: To generate accurate SQL queries tailored to the input text.